-Gerard Francis Conway (born September 10, 1952) is a prolific American Comic Book writer (especially in the 1970s and 1980s).
-Had a hand in the creation of several major characters such as The Punisher, Power Girl, Jason Todd, Firestorm, and many more.
+Gerard Francis Conway (born September 10, 1952) is an American Comic Book writer who was especially prolific in the 1970s and '80s.
+He had a hand in the creation of several major characters, including The Punisher, Power Girl, Jason Todd, Firestorm, and many more.

 He also made the unforgettable break from Stan Lee's shadow as the writer of the The Night Gwen Stacy Died which came out when he was 19 years of age.
 Conway had the unique distinction of being the same age and generation as Spider-Man and his supporting cast when he started writing the comics, and he brought a new spin on the comics.
 This story earned Conway hate-mail, to the point that he would claim that he would be afraid of showing his face in public for ten years but in the course of time it was embraced as a landmark story.
 Conway would go on to contribute to a number of comics titles but no other story quite defined comics history like that one.